 The most recent statement for each investment and retirement account.

-The most recent statement, etc., from all other sources of income such as pensions, Social Security, rental income, interest and dividends (including any received from a related partnership, corporation, LLC, LLP, etc.), court order for child support, alimony, and rent subsidies.
+The most recent statement, etc., from all other sources of income such as pensions, Social Security, rental income, interest, and dividends (including any received from a related partnership, corporation, LLC, LLP, etc.), court order for child support, alimony, and rent subsidies.

 Bank statements for the three most recent months for all personal and business bank accounts.

-Court order showing required court ordered payment.
+Court order showing required court-ordered payment.

-Proof of payment to state for state tax debt and proof of debt.
+Proof of payment to the state for state tax debt and proof of debt.
 A copy of a transcript from the state will usually work.

 List of Notes Receivable, if applicable

 Verification of State/Local Tax Liability, if applicable ( most recent statement from your state works)